 Systematic reviews are carried out by a large number of staff and students at King's College London and King's Health Partners across the disciplines.
 This guide aims to assist you in understanding more about how to effectively and systematically search for literature to include in your systematic review.
 The main focus is on searching for content to include in systematic reviews carried out in health and clinical and life sciences, but some specific links and guidance are also available for searching for systematic reviews of social interventions and other qualitative research areas in health and the social sciences.

-Other kinds of evidence synthesis (e.g. scoping, umbrella, mixed methods, rapid reviews) all require the same kind of detailed search strategy to be created and reported so this library guide will also contain applicable information for these.
+Other kinds of evidence synthesis (e.g. scoping, umbrella, mixed methods, integrative and rapid reviews) can all require the same kind of detailed search strategy to be created and reported so this library guide will also contain applicable information for these.
 If you are uncertain which kind of review is suitable for your question and which to find out more about the strengths and limitations of each see:

 Performing a high quality electronic search of information resources ensures the accuracy and completeness of the evidence base used in your review.
 It is essential to get this searching element right otherwise your results will potentially be biased/missing crucial evidence.
 To be successful you will need to be looking for the evidence in the right places, matching your topic to the resources you are searching and, as far as possible leaving no stone unturned.
 Spending time on the search part of the systematic review is very important.